Legalisation of car lease statements for various countries

 3. Car from a private individual with Dutch nationality

-You borrow a car from a private individual with Dutch nationality.
+You are borrowing a car from a private individual with Dutch nationality.
 The private individual is the owner of the car.